From being to identity: analysis and synthesis of the self

 Professor Tony Prescott

 Tony Prescott is Professor of Cognitive Robotics at the University of Sheffield in the UK.
-His background mixes psychology, neuroethology and brain theory with robotics and AI, and his research aims at answering questions about natural intelligence by creating synthetic entities with capacities such as perception, memory, emotion and sense of self.
-He has co-founded the International Living Machines conference series, and two UK companies developing robotic platforms and software.
-He has worked extensively on brain-inspired cognitive architectures for both mammal-like and humanoid robots, and with his collaborators he has created a number of novel animal-like robot platforms.
-Tony has co-authored over 250 journal articles and conference papers and the edited volumes, Scholarpedia of Touch and The Handbook of Living Machines.
-His popular science book, The Psychology of Artificial Intelligence, published in 2024, explores the similarities between human and artificial intelligence.
-His research has been covered by major news and scientific media including the BBC, CNN, Discovery Channel, Science Magazine, France 24 and New Scientist.
+His background mixes psychology, neuropathology and brain theory with robotics and AI, and his research aims at answering questions about natural intelligence by creating synthetic entities with capacities such as perception, memory, emotion and sense of self.
+He has worked extensively on brain-inspired cognitive architectures for both mammal-like and humanoid robots, and with his own collaborators has created several novel animal-like robot platforms.
+Tony has co-authored over 250 journal articles and conference papers and the edited volumes Scholarpedia of Touch and the Handbook of Living Machines.
+His popular science book The Psychology of Artificial Intelligence, published in 2024, explores the similarities and differences between human and artificial intelligence.

 • Professor Agnieszka Wykowska, Italian Institute of Technology, Italy